 Resource Generation through Convergence with ongoing other development schemes is one of the most significant activities achieved by all the NICRA KVKs since the inception of the project.
 A good number of convergence programmes was carried out by each of the NICRA implementing KVK with ongoing development schemes.
-The prominent development schemes are NAIP, MGNREGA, National Micro and Minor Irrigation Scheme, Pradhan Mantri Gram Sadak Yojana, Backward Rural Grant Fund, Sunderban Development Board, NFSM, IWMP, IVRI, Forest Department, MESO, IAP Yojana etc. The NICRA KVKs was a part of the different convergence programmes during the period of 2017 to 2018.
+The prominent development schemes were MGNREGA, National Micro and Minor Irrigation Scheme, Pradhan Mantri Gram Sadak Yojana, Backward Rural Grant Fund, Sunderban Development Board, NFSM, IWMP, IVRI, Forest Department etc. The NICRA KVKs worked a part of the different convergence programmes during the period of 2018 to 2019.